-The composers of Landscape Music commemorate Earth Day’s 50th Anniversary with activities taking place throughout the year 2020.
+The composers of Landscape Music commemorate Earth Day’s 50th Anniversary with activities taking place during the year 2020 and into 2021.
 This initiative is a catalyst for new works, performances, music videos, and community events showcasing new music that reflects environmental themes at the forefront of our global consciousness.
 See the announcement for a list of all planned Earth Year 2020 projects.

 * * *